Profile

 Proteins embedded in the cell membrane are key to many biological processes and are the targets of many drugs because they contact both the cytoplasm and the extracellular environment.
 Understanding how membrane proteins adopt correctly folded structures, and how those structures are perturbed by ligand binding and disease-causing mutations, requires the ability to measure the energetics of the interactions holding them together.
 Traditional biochemical approaches, however, are limited in biological interpretability and in what proteins can be studied.

-Building on my postdoctoral work with Tom Perkins at JILA, our lab is interested in using precise forces applied by atomic force microscopy (AFM) to reversibly unfold and refold small segments of membrane proteins to make thermodynamically well-defined measurements of their energetics as a function of biologically relevant parameters such as ligand concentration, introduction of mutations, and lipid environment.
+Our lab uses precise forces applied by atomic force microscopy (AFM) to reversibly unfold and refold small segments of membrane proteins to make thermodynamically well-defined measurements of their energetics as a function of biologically relevant parameters such as ligand concentration, introduction of mutations, and lipid environment.
+We are interested in both (I.) learning about fundamental aspects of membrane-protein folding (such as how individual amino-acid interactions contribute to the overall energetics of folding and why proteins ultimately fold into a particular orientation or topology) and (II.) understanding how the energetics of membrane-protein folding relate to disease.
+For example, we are exploring the connection between folding of vasopressin receptor 2, a human G-protein coupled receptor, and nephrogenic diabetes insipidus.

 Courses Taught